RedPRL/sml-redprl/doc/src/language.rst

 Language Reference
 ==================

-RedPRL documents contain expressions written in multiple languages: the top-level vernacular, the object language, and the tactic language.
+|RedPRL| documents contain expressions written in multiple languages: the
+top-level vernacular, the object language, and the tactic language.

 Object language
 ---------------

-RedPRL's object language and tactic language share a common syntactic framework based on multi-sorted second-order abstract syntax, which provides a uniform treatment of binding with syntactic sorts.
-RedPRL has three main sorts: ``exp`` (the sort of expressions), ``dim`` (the sort of dimension expressions) and ``tac`` (the sort of tactic expressions).
+|RedPRL|'s object language and tactic language share a common syntactic framework
+based on multi-sorted second-order abstract syntax, which provides a uniform treatment of binding with syntactic sorts. |RedPRL| has three main sorts: ``exp`` (the sort of expressions), ``dim`` (the sort of dimension expressions) and ``tac`` (the sort of tactic expressions).